Form: A clump-forming herb.

 Mature Size: 1' high and 3-5' wide.

-tips with two notches, yellow to orange center, at terminal
+notches, and a yellow to orange center, fragrant.

 Bloom: Sporadically, all year in regions without freezes.